dirtyhenry/tech-articles/_posts/2021-04-16-swift-heroes-digital-2021.md

 title: Notes From Swift Heroes Digital 2021
 author: Mick F
 excerpt: >-
-  Among the talks I recommend the most: digging around CoreText, the future of asynchronous development in Swift with `async/await` and how Core Data is still relevent when using SwiftUI.
+  Among the talks I recommend the most: digging down into Core Text, the future of asynchronous development in Swift with `async/await` and how Core Data is still relevant when using SwiftUI.
 category: Conference Notes
 tags:
   - Swift